jadijadi/lpic1book/content/1102_setup_host_security.md

 **/etc/hosts.allow & /etc/hosts.deny**

 These two files will allow or deny access from specific hosts.
 Its logic is like cron.deny and cron.allow.
-If something is allowd, everything else is denied but if you add something to the /etc/hosts.deny, only that specific thing is denied \(and every other thing is allowed\).
+If something is allowed, everything else is denied but if you add something to the /etc/hosts.deny, only that specific thing is denied \(and every other thing is allowed\).

 ```text
 jadi@funlife ~$ cat /etc/hosts.allow